 A year ago, Juanita Stein released her debut solo album, America, which showcased a vastly different side from her days fronting the underappreciated indie-rock band Howling Bells.
 Instead of catchy and booming numbers, the record was complex and mystical, as Stein combined an ethereal vocal deliver with hard-hitting and occasionally unnerving stories.
 In addition, she brought an expected cinema and style to her portfolio.
 The songs were intended to provoke as much as they were to entertain.
 She does this once again, but to even grander heights, on Until the Lights Fade.

 The album is like a collection of post-modern short stories set in the dusty, arid deserts of the Wild West.
-At times, the Sydney-born singer-songwriter is the narrator and other times she’s the protagonist.
+At times, the Melbourne-born singer-songwriter is the narrator and other times she’s the protagonist.
 In each case, she delivers engrossing tales that should either be placed in libraries or immortalized on film.
 In some cases, a handful of songs come to together to form a clever series (or connected sequels), which she achieves with the record’s final three songs.

 On “Easy Street”, Stein brilliantly merges dream-pop with gritty country-rock of the ’70s.
 A feeling of racing through the ghost towns of the southwest United States is created, where the only shadows to be seen are those of the cacti that dot the landscape and the solitary being that treks across it.
 He is a wanderer that “is on the run again” trying to shed “no teary goodbyes”, and he’s constantly looking for “the easy way out” from a relationship or a series of one-night stands.
 An element of Tarantino mystique radiates across this rollicking yet lush track.